linkmauve/waltham/README.md

 In addition to this README, the project can build API documentation with Doxygen.
 Build the project as described below, and you should find the documentation in your `@top_builddir@/doc/html/index.html`.
 This README is mirrored on the front page.
-If the documentation does not seem to get built, try passing `--enable-doc` to `./autogen.sh` or `./configure` and see what it complains about.

 You can also read a manually updated snapshot of the [Waltham documentation](https://waltham.github.io/waltham/).